From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

+Clearly, the above operator belongs to the algebra of partially transposed permutation operators $\mathcal{A}_{N+1}^{T_{N+1}}(d)$ defined through Definition~\ref{def_A}.
+In other words, the operator $\rho$ is the matrix representation of the element from the walled Brauer algebra $\mathcal{B}^d_{N,1}$, according to the discussion presented in Section~\ref{secBrauer}.
+The eigenvalues of this operator were found in \cite{Studzinski2017} and are given by

 and multiplicity of the eigenvalue is $d_\mu m_\alpha$.
-In the rest of the paper, we shall find eigenvalues of ordinary Jucys-Murphy operator (see Corollary \ref{cor:jucys-eig}).
+In the rest of the paper, we shall find eigenvalues of ordinary Jucys-Murphy operator $J_N$ (see Corollary \ref{cor:jucys-eig}).
 They are given by

 and multiplicity of the eigenvalue is $m_\mu d_\alpha$.
-We have put this into Table I
+We have summarised this in Table~\ref{tab:jucys}

-The discussion in previous section shows how the multiplicity for transposed Jucys-Murphi is related with induced representation.
+The discussion in the previous section shows how the multiplicity for transposed Jucys-Murphy element $\rho=(J_{N+1})^{T_{N+1}}$ is related to induced representation.
 Namely, $m_\alpha$ term in multiplicity comes from the fact that space ${\cal H}_\alpha $ is labeled by $\alpha$, which repeats $m_\alpha$ times.
 And the multiplicity $m_\mu$ comes from the fact, that $\rho$ is invariant under $\mu$, hence by Schur lemma, is proportional to identity on irreps of $\mu$.

-Similarly, it is easy to understand opposite formula for multiplicity of the Jucys-Murphi operator $J_N$.
-First, since it is a combination of permutations, it is direct sum over irreps $m_\mu$ with multiplicity $m_\mu$.
+Similarly, it is easy to understand the opposite formula for the multiplicity of the Jucys-Murphy operator $J_N$.
+First, since it is a combination of permutations, it is a direct sum over irreps $\mu$ with multiplicity $m_\mu$.
 Next, within irrep $\mu$, it is constant on irrep $\alpha$ of subgroup $S(N-1)$, hence we have term $d_\alpha$.